[ Log In ] or [ Register ]

 One of Seiders springs

 The Shoal Creek trail is fairly easy to navigate, but it does cross the creek several time down its length.
 Some crossings are easier than others.
 The crossing at Seiders Springs, to get to the side of the creek with the pools was easy.
 The cement walkway can even be traversed by wheelchair.
 The terrain of the trail varies greatly depending upon the section though.
-Some parts are paved concrete, some cushed gravel, some compacted dirt.
+Some parts are paved concrete, some crushed gravel, some compacted dirt.
 In this regard it provides a bit more of a real "hiking" experience at times than the Town Lake hike and bike trail.

 Much of Shoal Creek provides easy terrain